chun-eric/bazaar_ecommerce/README.md

 - Added React toastify if add to cart button is pressed without any size selected.
 - Add the quantity dynamically to the cart icon getCartCount.
 Had trouble with the counter bug.

   Current solution seems overly complicated.
-Maybe try and look into zustand.
+Maybe try and look into zustand after completing first project completion run.
   Also we should have a quantity section

-Day 6
+Day 6 (Today)

 - Created Cart Page

+Day 7

 - Created Place Order Page
 - Created My Order Page
 - Created Login Page
 - Created About Us Page
 - Created Contact Us Page

-Day 7

 - Update all Copy
 - Update last minute design changes and pricing
 - Update any images